-- Remove any connected peripherals.

-- Try known-good power outlet.

-- 3. Try known-good power adapter and power cord.
+- 1. Remove any connected peripherals. - 2.
+Try known-good power outlet. - Try known-good power adapter and power cord.
 Note: Verify that power adapter connector glows amber or green.
 If the power adapter light is green, turn over the computer and press the battery button.
-The battery lights should glow green and stay on if the power adapter is operating correctly.

-- 4. Try known-good battery.

-- 5. Reset the power manager by pressing the key combination Control-Option-Shift-power.
+The battery lights should glow green and stay on if the power adapter is operating correctly. - 4.
+If the computer is on Mac OS X 10.4.8 or later, check to see if the latest Battery Update has been installed.
+Do not replace a battery unless Battery Update 1.2 (or later) has been installed.
+For complete instructions, refer to Knowledge Base article 305256: "About Battery Update 1.2." - 5.
+For retail or dispatch service providers only: Be sure to record the Full Charge Capacity (FCC) and Cycle Count values in your case notes.
+If the computer is on Mac OS X 10.4 or later, these values can be found in Apple System Profiler: Hardware: Power: Battery Information. - 6.
+Try known-good battery. - Reset the power manager.
+See Knowledge Base article 303319, "Resetting MacBook and MacBook Pro System Management Controller (SMC)".
 Warning: Make sure you do not hold down the "fn" key when resetting the power manager.
-Warning: Resetting the power manager means you will also need to reset the date and time (using the Date & Time control panel).

-- 6. Try known-good DC-in board and cable assembly.

-- 7. Replace battery transfer board.

-- Replace logic board.
+Resetting the power manager means you will also need to reset the date and time (using the Date & Time pane of System Preferences). - 8.
+Try known-good DC-in board and cable assembly. - 9.
+Replace battery connector with sleep switch. - 10.
+Replace logic board.